-Trade Waste is any wastewater produced by a commercial or industrial activity that is discharged into the Council's waste water network.
-Trade Waste must be pre-treated prior to entering the system to prevent any substances having a detrimental effect on the Council's infrastructure.
+Trade waste is any wastewater produced by a commercial or industrial activity that is discharged into the waste-water network.
+Trade waste must be pre-treated before entering the system to prevent any substances having a detrimental effect on the city's infrastructure.
 For example, some substances can:

-- Harm people's health and safety, and the environment. - Corrode or block sewer pipes. - Create odours. - Put extra demands on treatment at the wastewater treatment plant.
+- · Harm people's health and safety, and the environment - · Corrode or block sewer pipes - · Create odours - Put extra demands on treatment at the wastewater treatment plant.